Table of Contents

 Caffé Appassionato uses whole Arabica beans for their coffee blend so you’ll experience hints of sweetness.

-Both standard coffee and espresso can be made from the same beans.
+Both standard coffee and espresso can be made from the same coffee beans.
 The only difference between espresso and standard beans is the preparation time.
 This is because beans for espresso are roasted longer than the beans for standard coffee.

 The preparation time for roasting the beans will have a major impact on the flavor profiles of the brew.
 So the beans for espresso are roasted at precise temperatures for a certain amount of time to ensure they are cooked properly.